colabottles/toddl/posts/an-open-challenge.md

 Sure it does!
 Do you really want to make anyone that attends your event feel excluded or unwanted or uncomfortable?
 I don't think any organizaer does.
 Or at least most organizers.

+The attendees make your event because without them, without ticket sales, you have nothing.

+Sposors drive the event.
+Attendees **make** the event.
+So why do you want to exclude a certain percentage of your attendee population?
+You don't.

+So I challenge you to keep the booze out.
+Save it for after.
+Give the attendees an option or, like I, we will do it ourselves.
+We shouldn't have to, but we will.